-2.7.25 - This will be achieved by focussing public calm interventions at Southall Major Centre and King areet Neighbourhood Centre to make streets greener and vulnerability to crime, and improve the visitor experience.
+4.7.25 - This will be achieved by focussing public realm interventions at Southall Major Centre and King Street Neighbourhood Centre to make streets greener and more attractive, combat perceptions of poor safety and vulnerability to crime, and improve the visitor experience.
 This, in turn, will increase visitor numbers from elsewhere in the borough, as well as neighbouring boroughs.
 It can also be assisted by connecting Southall Major Centre, West Southall (Green Quarter development), East Southall and King Street Neighbourhood Centre with adjoining new developments such as west of The Green, providing complementary retail, leisure, and community uses and public realm improvements to enhance the town centre offer.